-In connection with the Ermont Acquisition, the Company issued the Ermont Note (see Note 2) totaling \$7.0 million.
+In connection with the Ermont Acquisition, the Company issued the Ermont Note (see Note 2), totaling \$7.0 million.
 The Ermont Note matures in March 2029, and bears interest at 6.0% per annum, with payments of interest only for two years, and thereafter quarterly payments of principal and interest in arrears.
-The outstanding balance on the Ermont Note is due and payable in full if and when the Company raises \$75 million or more of equity capital.
+The outstanding balance on the Ermont Note is due and payable in full if and when the Company raises \$75.0 million or more of equity capital.
 The Company recorded the Ermont Note at a present value of \$4.6 million.
 The Company recorded \$2.4 million as a debt discount, which is being accreted through the term of the Ermont Note.
-The difference between the face value of the Ermont Note and the present value recorded at the time of the Ermont Acquisition is being amortized to interest expense over the term of the Ermont Note.
-The fair value of the Ermont Note was \$4.6 million at March 31, 2023, all of which was recorded as noncurrent, as the first principal payment is not due until two years after the Ermont Acquisition Date.
+The difference between the face value of the Ermont Note and the present value recorded at the time of the Ermont Acquisition is being amortized to interest expense over the term of the Ermont Note was \$4.7 million at June 30, 2023, all of which was recorded as noncurrent, as the first principal payment is not due until two years after the Ermont Acquisition Date.